Chelsea and Man City withdraw from European Super League, reports

 Petr Cech speaks to protesting supporters outside Stamford Bridge.
 Photograph: Adrian Dennis/Getty/AFP

-Chelsea are preparing to withdraw from the Super League, according to reports.
+Chelsea are preparing to withdraw from the European Super League, according to reports.

 Owner Roman Abramovich is understood to have driven the decision, having listened to fan protests and opted to pull out of the new European league plans.